PhilippPro/PhilippPro.github.io/_posts/2020-2-26-xgboost_defaults.md

 ![graphic](/images/xgboost_500_time_results.png "graphic")

+The longer runtime is mainly due to the *max_depth* parameter, which I set bigger (11 instead of 6).

 All in all the datasets that I used were rather small, so bigger datasets would provide more interesting results.